 The European Commission made a significant move to combat money laundering and terrorism financing with an ambitious package of legislative proposals presented on July 20, 2021.
 The package aims to strengthen the EU's anti-money laundering and countering terrorism financing (AML/CFT) rules.

-The package includes various measures to improve the EU's AML/CTF framework, including the revision of the Transfer of Funds Regulation to make it possible to trace transfers of crypto-assets by imposing Travel Rule requirements on CASPs
+The package includes various measures to improve the EU's AML/CTF framework, including the revision of the Transfer of Funds Regulation to make it possible to trace transfers of crypto-assets by imposing Travel Rule requirements on CASPs.

 As mentioned above, the revision of the Transfer of Funds Regulation was finally approved by the European Parliament plenary today (April 20, 2023).
 However, the EU’s AML/CTF legislative package is not yet finalized.
 Notably, the legislative process of the new proposed regulation on AML/CTF (AMLR) is still ongoing and is expected to impact the requirements applicable to transactions with self-hosted wallets.

-For now, let’s dive into the TFR and how it compares to global industry standards on the crypto Travel Rule
+For now, let’s dive into the TFR and how it compares to global industry standards on the crypto Travel Rule.

 Five key TFR takeaways: EU vs. Global Industry Standards